codeabuu/ActivityBlend/README.md

 Note: Lunch and swim are fixed at the same period every day.

-## Apllication
+## Application

 While the primary use case for this tool is summer camps, it can also be adapted for use in other settings such as:

 * Schools: For creating class schedules
 * Organisations: For planning team activities or workshops.
 * Sports Clubs: For scheduling training sessions and matches.

 ## Installation and Usage